 Flashing firmware with flashing tools such as the Qualcomm Flash Image Loader used to be something that only repair centers did, but eventually many of the tools that these repair centers were using leaked online and became familiar to use among Android enthusiasts.
 Part of the reason for them garnering so much attention was because they can do more than just fix problems, too: when you apply firmware updates, you are also removing root access and custom recovery images that may have been installed.

-If you have customized your device—such as with root access or having flashed a custom recovery image—it’s not advised to install over-the-air updates.
-In fact, most of the developers responsible for such tools will recommend just sticking to custom software to avoid any problems.
-But if you want to go back to stock firmware, the way to do it is by flashing the firmware files manually rather than accepting any OTAs.
-Once you’ve successfully gone back to stock Android, then you may start receiving the OTA updates again.
+If you have customized your device, such as with root access or having flashed a custom recovery image, it is not advised to install over-the-air updates.
+In fact, most developers responsible for such tools will recommend sticking with custom software, and avoiding the possibility of problems occurring to those who try switching between custom and stock firmware.
+However, if you want to go back to stock firmware, the way to do it is by flashing the firmware files manually rather than accepting any OTAs.
+Once you have successfully gone back to stock Android, then you may start receiving the OTA updates again.

 Features of Qualcomm Flash Image Loader (QFIL)